INSIGHT-Guyana races against the clock to bank its oil bonanza | Headlines

 The current aim is to start offering new blocks in September this year.
 Setting up a state-oil firm, or carrying out surveys, would have pushed back the timeline, officials said.
 An alternative to an auction that is still being considered would be to choose an outside partner to fund and operate a company in which the Guyanese government has a stake, Jagdeo said.

 Exxon's more than 30 exploration successes to date have attracted several offers from other companies to invest in the unexplored areas, he said, declining to list examples.
-"We licensed the blocks on a first-come, first serve basis.
-Now, it is a different situation," he said.
+"We licensed the blocks under a first come, first serve basis.
+Now, it is a totally different situation," he said.

 Earlier this year, Jagdeo told Reuters that Guyana was in talks with Middle Eastern companies about a potential partnership.
 A delegation of about 40 representatives from Saudi Arabia was in Georgetown last week for an investment conference and the Gulf kingdom's state-run oil giant Saudi Aramco was awarded a one-year contract in September to market Guyana's oil.